Skills check-ins are designed to be student-led and teacher-defined.

-All students can sign up for a free personal account to help them take ownership of their learning.
-Teachers can sign up for a free 30 day trial that will allow access to your students' data to help inform decision making and drive differentiation through a number of different reports.
-If you already have a Mathspace account, simply select the icon and get started.
+Skills check-ins are designed to be student-led and teacher-defined.
+Teachers have access to their students' data to help inform decision-making and drive differentiation through a number of different reports.
+If you already have a Mathspace account, simply navigate to the 'Skills' tab and get started.

 How teachers use Skills-Check-ins: